-In addition to the temporally variable parameters, there are also some static parameters which are not linked to the "Julian Day" entries, like RootDist, TReduWet, LimitReduWet, HReduDry and
+In addition to the temporally variable parameters, there are also some static parameters which are not linked to the "Julian Day" entries, like RootDist, TReduWet, LimitReduWet, HReduDry and IntercepCap.
+For more information see chapter 4.10.1.

 2.8.4 Reducing real transpiration for wet conditions